MADMAX4TIMEF1CHAMP/MADMAX4TIMEF1CHAMP.github.io/_pages/about-me.md

 <h2>1st yr Project Game - 2D Platformer</h2>
 <p>
-in the first semester of the first year i made a 2D platfromer in module CRE132: 2D Game Creation.
+in the first semester of the first year i made a 2D platfromer in module CRE132: Fundamentals of Game Programming.
 </p>
 </div>
 <!-- RIGHT: video/content area -->